gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-2.markdown

 <script src="https://gist.github.com/773059.js"> </script>

-Once I do that, Sproutcore again yields no error, but I know that there is no function count_summary on the tasksController, so I write a failing unit test for that function (app/todos/tests/controllers/tasks.js):
+Once I do that, Sproutcore again yields no error, but I know that there is no function countSummary on the tasksController, so I write a failing unit test for that function (app/todos/tests/controllers/tasks.js):

 <script src="https://gist.github.com/773072.js"> </script>